agiledev-students-fall2022/project-proposal-themernaccelerator/README.md

 This website will achieve the goals specified above in the following ways:

 - A login system where users are prompted to create either a creator or spectator account
-- A spectator account will allow the user to view creator portfolios.
+- A spectator account will allow the user to view creator portfolios
-- A creator account will allow users to create, change and customize a unique porfolio based on predetermined forms of media.
+- A creator account will allow users to create, change and customize a unique porfolio based on predetermined forms of media

 Forms of media may include:
 - Art